mmisty/cypress-allure-adapter/README.pack.md

 To see debug log run cypress with DEBUG env variable like: `DEBUG=cypress-allure* npm run cy:open`

 ## Change log
+### 0.8.0
+ - fixes with attaching requests files
+ - writeCategoriesDefinitions interface improved to allow file path instead of categories array as argument
+ - ability to endStep with status

+### 0.7.3
+- custom commands logging (child commands will be grouped)

 ### 0.6.0
  - setting to disable warning about duplicates